 Customer centricity, sadly, is a problem rather than a solution.
 We know enough today, this far into the 21st century, to understand that we are facing systemic problems as a global community, the likes of which the world has never seen before.
 Looking at all these problems, we need our best and brightest minds to work on equitable, inclusive, sustainable futures and bring them into existence within a rather short time span.— Sebastian Mueller, Stop Being Customer Centric.

 From racist and gender-biased AI algorithms to “surveillance capitalism”, the environmental impact of cryptocurrency mining, and the rampant rise of online misinformation and hate speech—the adverse impacts of digital products and services on people and the planet are increasing.

-4. Digital Responsibility
+5. Corporate Digital Responsibility (CDR)

 Corporate Digital Responsibility (CDR) is a set of practices and behaviors that help an organization use data and digital technologies in ways that are perceived as socially, economically, and environmentally responsible.— The CDR Manifesto

 Digital is no longer just the design or IT department’s responsibility.
 Digital products, services, and practices touch every department within an organization.
 For most forward-thinking organizations, it’s just how business is done.

 Plus, the rapid growth of digital transformation—and the adverse consequences that can arise from it—require responsible, digital-specific governance practices.
 For example, think Corporate Social Responsibility (CSR), but specific to digital business.